 To take into consideration a long night of watching the parade, breakfast is late, followed by a visit to the San Jose silver mine that has been working since 1589.
 Walk around the mine property, hear about its history, and witness the continued cultural and economic importance of this active mine.
 Travelers have the chance to enter the mine and “visit” Tio Supay, the deity who owns the mines and rules the underworld.
 The miners seek to pacify him through offerings in order to prevent accidents from occurring underground.

 This afternoon, say goodbye to Oruro and return by bus to La Paz to overnight.

 Early this morning, transfer by private vehicle with your guide to Copacabana.
 From here, board a boat and head toward Sun Island (1 hour ride).
 Sun Island is worshipped as the birthplace of Manco Kápac and Mama Ocllo, the first founders of the Inca empire.
 With your guide, tour the Pilkokaina Palace, the Inca’s Fountain, and the 200 stairs of Yumani.
 Have a traditional atapi lunch (a picnic with local dishes) and then an hour walk to the Estancia EcoLodge, your home for the evening.
 Enjoy dinner and the sunset on Lake Titicaca.

 This morning explore the picturesque town of Copacabana situated between two mountains on the shores of Lake Titicaca.
 Explore the cathedral with its dark Virgin of Candelaria statue and museum of European and local religious art, learning about the mystical spiritualism and religion traditions that take place here.

-Return to La Paz in the afternoon.
+Return to La Paz in the mid-morning.
 Overnight in La Paz.